pillargg/pillar_algos/README.md

    * Default: `0.5`, this is half a minute (30 seconds)
 * `chosen_algos: A list of algorithms to run.
 By default all algorithms are selected
    * Default: `['algo1','algo2','algo3_0','algo3_5','algo3_6','algo4']`
 * `select_features`: Select the features to get from each algorithm, in dictionary form.
 See example below.
-Default is 'all', to return all calculated features.
+   * Default: `'all'`, to return all calculated features.
 See feature descriptions above for more info.
    * _NOTE_: duplicate variables will be merged prior to returning the feature set

 ```